How to Create an ICmatch Group

 2. Know your responsibilities.

 We expect you to read and adhere to the Terms of Use.
 Also, a group coordinator should respond within 30 days to prospective members who contact them.
 When in a chat box, you’ll see a button to the top right labeled Pre-fab responses.
-These are described in an FAQ.
+These are described in a FAQ.
 These can make it easy to respond.
 If you know you’ll be preoccupied or away, you can assign another member the group coordinator role for a while.

 3. Find Groups tab.